-After creating or making changes to the .profile, you can initiate the changes by logging off and logging back in again or you can type:
+After creating or making changes to the .profile, you can initiate the changes by logging off and logging back in again, or you can type:

-. .profile
+\$ . .profile

-and press ENTER.
+and press Enter.
 The shell will reinitialize your environment.
 The dot (.) is a special shell command used to execute commands in command scripts such as .profile.

-To look at the variables set in your environment, you can use the set or env commands.
+To look at the variables set in your environment, you can use the env command.
 Type:

-env
+\$ env